komalgill0310/Digital-Clock-App/README.md

 # Digital-Clock-App
 <font size=6> Clock is build using HTML, CSS and JavaScript. </font>

-# To Open a Clock Project Click[here](https://komalgill0310.github.io/Digital-Clock-App/)
+# To Open a Clock Project Click [here](https://komalgill0310.github.io/Digital-Clock-App/)

 # How does the website look
 <img src = "Capture.PNG">